 As for the Hisense's 65SX connectivity, you'll find four HDMI ports (HDCP 2.2) with HDMI 1 offering ARC (audio return channel) support – this allows you to run all your HDMI sources out to a soundbar or receiver with a single HDMI cable.
 You also get USB ports, an RF antenna input, an optical output and an ethernet port.

 It's also worth noting that despite being a flagship telly in 2020, it doesn't offer HDMI 2.1, meaning you won't be able to play games at 4K/120fps – a shame, given that Sony and Microsoft's next-gen consoles will both support this and are right around the corner.

-According to Hisense's Australian PR representative, the 65SX will apparently ship with two remotes in the box – a standard international remote, along with a smaller remote for the Aussie market.
+During our review period, we were provided with two remotes: a standard international remote, along with a smaller remote for the Aussie market.

 The main difference is that the latter lacks some function buttons but includes extra buttons to launch local services Stan and ABC iview.
-This is more than a little confusing, and is bound to result in some instances of 'duelling remotes' in the living room.
+Hiense has since assured us that the TV will not come with these remotes, but a dedicated remote with microphone for voice commands.

 Smart TV (VIDAA 4)

 Witnessed side-by-side with an older version of the VIDAA OS, Hisense's new VIDAA 4 smart TV platform feels remarkably fresh and modern.